 If you never give this Homemade Chicken Bone broth a try, you will never taste just how delicious, soups, stews and casseroles can be.
 The taste is on a whole other level.

-I am not a huge fan of stock cubes, yes they are convenient, but many have so many unnecessary ingredients (like msg) and they are just not fresh tasting.
+I am not a huge fan of stock cubes, yes they are convenient, but many have so many unnecessary ingredients and they are just not fresh tasting.
 I tend to buy cartons of syn free chicken, vegetable or beef broth instead when I haven't got a batch of my own broth made up.

 Since I started making my own Homemade Chicken Bone broth - soups, casseroles, stews etc have just reach a whole different level in the taste department.
 There is just no comparison.